AzizjonTuraev/book_recommendation/README.md

 ## Features
 - **Data Cleaning & Processing**: Cleaned and preprocessed the dataset to ensure data quality.
+- **ETL using Apache Airflow**: Automating ETL process.
+- **Connecting to other Data&Business Analysis Tools**: Connecting Apache Airflow to PostSQL and PostSQL to PowerBI.
 - **Cosine Similarity**: Utilized cosine similarity to generate book recommendations.
 - **FastAPI Deployment**: The recommendation system was deployed using FastAPI.
 - **Docker Support**: Created a Dockerfile for easy deployment.